hanhanhan-kim/kbd-cases/README.md

 # Keyboard Cases

 A collection of keyboard cases I've designed.
-For each keyboard case, I provide all files for assembly, as well as instructions for setting up the keyboard case.
+For each keyboard case, I provide all files for assembly, as well as instructions for setting up the case.
 Most of my cases target 40% ortholinear keyboards.

 | Case                             | Mounting Style               | Target Keyboard                        | Photo                                            |
 | -------------------------------- | ---------------------------- | -------------------------------------- | ------------------------------------------------ |